sharetribe/flex-docs/src/docs/flex-cli/edit-transaction-process-with-flex-cli/index.md

 [how transaction processes work in Flex](/background/transaction-process/), it's a good idea to do that before starting this tutorial.

-In this tutorial we change the marketplace commission percantage.
+In this tutorial we extend the marketplace review period.
 After we've made the change, we'll push the updated transaction process version and update the existing alias.

 Let's get started!